New Jersey Dog Bite Lawyers

 Legal Representation After a Dog Bite

-Has a dog bite incident left you with serious injuries, mental trauma, and financial hardship?
-Depending on the extent of the damages you have suffered, you may be entitled to thousands, even millions, of dollars in compensation.
-However, to get the settlement you deserve, it is vital that you take immediate action and seek help and guidance of a qualified personal injury attorney.
-With the right legal representative on your side, you can fight to obtain the financial support you need and the justice you deserve.
+Has a dog attack left you with serious injuries, mental trauma, and financial hardship?
+Depending on the extent of your damages, you may be entitled to thousands of dollars in compensation.
+However, to get the settlement you deserve, it is vital that you take immediate action.

 Lependorf & Silverstein, P.C.’s NJ Dog Bite Case Result

-The parents of a four year old girl accepted a settlement that will result in a total payout of $167,100.00.
-The minor was injured when a friend's dog bit her upper lip, resulting in a two centimeter scar that was stitched under local anasthesia.
+The parents of a 4-year-old girl accepted a settlement that will result in a total payout of $167,100.00.
+The girl was injured when a friend’s dog bit her upper lip, resulting in a two-centimeter scar that was stitched under local anesthesia.

 Click here for more verdicts and settlements.